assamite/creamas/docs/source/overview.rst

 on multi-agent systems in the field of `computational creativity
 <https://en.wikipedia.org/wiki/Computational_creativity>`_.
 Creamas is built
-on top of `aiomas <http://aiomas.readthedocs.org/en/latest/>`_, which provides a communication route between agents and the basic agent implementation.
+on top of `aiomas <http://aiomas.readthedocs.org/en/latest/>`_, which provides a communication route (TCP) between agents and the basic agent implementation.

 Agents And Environments
 -----------------------